Free school transport

 Children that go to grammar schools

-If your child goes to a grammar school and there is an all-ability school nearer to your house, we will not provide free school transport to the grammar school.
+If your child goes to a grammar school and there is an all-ability (upper school) nearer to your house, we will not provide free school transport to the grammar school.

 If your child is not eligible